modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 For updates, you can follow us on [Twitter](https://twitter.com/modern_web_dev), and if you like what you see please consider sponsoring the project on [Open Collective](https://opencollective.com/modern-web).

 We have been working on a lot of different projects in the last couple of years.
-In this post, we will walk you through some of our projects and how are planning to fit them into the Modern Web project.
+In this post, we will walk you through some of our projects and how we are planning to fit them into the Modern Web project.

 ## Guides